syl22-00/pocketsphinx.js/README.md

 # 2. Compilation of `pocketsphinx.js`

 A prebuilt version of `pocketsphinx.js` is available in `webapp/js`, or you can build it yourself.
-Below is the procedure on Linux (and probably Mac OS X).
+Below is the procedure on Linux (and Mac OS X).
 On Windows, refer to the emscripten manual.

 ## 2.a Compilation with the default acoustic model